ghani-1977/meta-dream/README.md

 +	$(CURDIR)/dmm-bsp \
 	$(CURDIR)/meta-vuplus \
 ```
-For later updates you need to open a terminal inside "dmm-bsp" folder and enter:
+For later updates and after every 'make update' !!!
+You need to open a terminal inside "dmm-bsp" folder and enter:
 ```
 git pull origin master
 ```